sfomuseum/swifter-protomaps/README.md

 }
 ```

+_Note: If you define `server` inside a function or a closure and don't persist the variable globally the HTTP server will stop as soon as the variable goes out of scope.
+This is obvious if you stop to think about it but sometimes these things aren't obvious and you end up burning a lot of cycles figuring it out all over again.
+Maybe it's just me..._

 And then in your JavaScript code load and use Protomaps as usual, pointing to the server running on `localhost:9000`:

 ```